 In the Atlantic Ocean, though, you can find animals like schools of small fish and large aquatic mammals.
 The sperm whale, orca whale, blue whale, and humpback whale are common throughout the body of water.
 Sperm whales can even make dives of around 8,000 feet, putting them deep into the Atlantic waters.
-Shark species like nurse, make, and hammerhead sharks also share the waters.
+Shark species like a nurse, make, and hammerhead sharks also share the waters.

 But, what animals are at the bottom of the Atlantic Ocean?
-Recently, various deep sea expeditions have uncovered unique sea creatures like the frilled shark and the giant spider crab.
+Recently, various deep-sea expeditions have uncovered unique sea creatures like the frilled shark and the giant spider crab.
 The frilled shark is considered a living fossil since it appears to be old.
 It is rare to find one as they live in depths up to 5,000 feet.
-Other large deep sea sharks include the Greenland shark, megamouth shark, and goblin shark.
+Other large deep-sea sharks include the Greenland shark, megamouth shark, and goblin shark.

 Which Ocean has the Deepest Point?